Wega 180

-The Wega 180 is a Brazilian amateur-built aircraft designed and produced by Wega Aircraft of Palhoça, Santa Catarina, introduced at the Sun 'n Fun airshow in 2013.
+The Wega 180 is a Brazilian amateur-built aircraft designed and produced by Wega Aircraft (Wega Industria Aeronautica) of Palhoça, Santa Catarina, introduced at the Sun 'n Fun airshow in 2013.
 The aircraft is supplied as a kit for amateur construction or as a complete ready-to-fly-aircraft.

 Design and development

 The aircraft features a cantilever low-wing, a two-seats-in-side-by-side configuration enclosed cockpit under a bubble canopy, retractable tricycle landing gear and a single engine in tractor configuration.